Who's it for?

 If I’m flying in, do I need to rent a car?

-No. We’ll run a shuttle from SFO and SJC on Thursday and back on Sunday.
+No. We’ll run a shuttle from SFO at 2pm and SJC at 2pm on Thursday.
+Cars will head back on Sunday with shuttles leaving camp to SFO at 12pm and 1:30pm.
+There will be a SJC shuttle leaving at 1:30pm.
 As long as you can make those shuttle times work, you don’t need to rent a car.

 I’m driving in, is there parking at camp?